zachhardesty7/jsdoc-comment-toggler/README.md

 ## Extension Settings

-- `jsdoc-comment-toggler.cursorHack` - use a cursor "hack" to avoid a VSCode issue where it's impossible to add text after the cursor when it's at the end of the line.
-In that scenario, this hack inserts a snippet with a zero-width-space after the cursor to invisibly keep the cursor in the correct position.
-The zero-width-space is removed when the comment tags are added.
-This hack is safe to use as VSCode will highlight the zero-width-space for you to manually remove if something fails.
+- `jsdoc-comment-toggler.disableCursorHack` - disable a cursor hack that avoids a VSCode issue where it's impossible to add text after a cursor that's at the end of a line.
+In that scenario, this hack inserts a snippet with a zero-width-space after the cursor to invisibly keep the cursor in the correct position while running the edits.
+The extension removes the zero-width-space while adding the comment tags.
+This hack is safe to use because VSCode highlights the zero-width-space for you to manually remove if something fails.
 If you ever see a zero-width-space in a comment, please create an issue on GitHub with a reproducible case.
+As a workaround, you can enable this setting to prevent adding the zero-width-space and fixing the cursor position until we can address the bug.
   - default: `false`
   - still searching for a better way to do this and/or guarantee that a zero-width-space won't be left behind